How to Repair Your Ornithopter

 6 min read

-In an era when character development and plot structure took a backseat to technological ideas and dystopian/utopian predictions, Frank Herbert deliberately suppressed technology in the Dune World saga so he could focus on the future of humanity rather than what technology humanity could create.
-What resulted was a series of books that earned widespread acclaim, Nebula and Hugo awards, and what some consider the greatest and most profitable science fiction novel ever written.
+In an era when character development and plot structure took a back seat to technological ideas and dystopian/utopian predictions, Frank Herbert deliberately suppressed technology in the Dune World saga so he could focus on the future of humanity rather than what technology humanity could create.
+The result was a book series that earned widespread acclaim along with Nebula and Hugo awards—becoming what some consider the greatest and most profitable science fiction novel ever written.

 But it almost wasn’t so.

-Herbert had been a moderately successful science fiction short story writer, having his work appear in several magazines, starting with “Looking for Something” in the April 1952 issue of Startling Stories.
-He followed that with several stories in a variety of magazines and a novel, Under Pressure, serialized in Astounding magazine (which changed its name to Analog in 1960), all the while working as a reporter for various northeast regional newspapers.
+Herbert had been a moderately successful science fiction short-story writer; his work appeared in several magazines, starting with “Looking for Something” in the April 1952 issue of Startling Stories.
+He followed that with stories in a variety of magazines and a novel, Under Pressure, which was serialized in Astounding magazine (its name became Analog in 1960), all the while working as a reporter for various northeast regional newspapers.

 The concept behind Dune World came from a magazine article he was supposed to write in 1959 about Oregon sand dunes.
-Herbert deeply threw himself into the subject, acquired way more material than he would ever need to write the article… and then never did write it.
+Herbert deeply threw himself into the subject, acquired way more material than he would ever need to write the article . . . and then never wrote it.
 Instead, the storyline for Dune World was born, and it took him nearly five years to complete it.

-Based on the success of Under Pressure, the editor of now Analog magazine, John W. Campbell, jumped at the chance to serialize Dune World, the original title of Herbert’s ever-growing manuscript, as it was known that Campbell preferred stories involving ESP.
-At Analog, Herbert was in good company, as Campbell influenced the careers of Asimov, Heinlein, and Hubbard and frequently published new authors like Michael Burstein, Orson Scott Card, and Joe Halderman.
+Based on the success of Under Pressure, the editor of now Analog magazine, John W. Campbell, jumped at the chance to serialize Dune World, the original title of Herbert’s ever-growing manuscript, as it was known that Campbell preferred stories involving extrasensory perception.
+At Analog, Herbert was in good company since Campbell influenced the careers of Asimov, Heinlein, and Hubbard—and frequently published new authors like Michael Burstein, Orson Scott Card, and Joe Halderman.

-Late in 1964, Herbert attempted to have the Dune World serial published in book form, but a great number of publishers, 20 to be exact (including Doubleday, which had published the serialization of Under Pressure in 1956 under the title, The Dragon in the Sea), rejected his book.
+Late in 1964, Herbert attempted to have the Dune World serial published in book form, but a number of publishers—20 to be exact (including Doubleday, which had published the serialization of Under Pressure in 1956 under the title The Dragon in the Sea)—rejected his book.
 Brian Herbert explained in The Road to Dune: “In late January 1964, Timothy Seldes of Doubleday again declined the novel, writing: ‘Nobody can seem to get through the first 100 pages (of Book I) without being confused and irritated.’
 A few weeks later, Julian P. Muller of Harcourt, Brace & World also rejected the manuscript, citing ‘slow spots,’ ‘wearying conversations,’ ‘burst of melodrama,’ and the sheer size of the material.
 He also said: ‘It is just possible that we may be making the mistake of the decade in declining Dune by Frank Herbert.’”

-Soon after Dune hit the bookstores, Lanier was fired from Chilton Books because of its high publication costs (Dunewas 412 pages) and low initial sales (it was not initially successful due in part to the book’s $5.95 price).
-Herbert went on to write five sequels in the Dune universe as well as over a dozen other novels throughout the rest of his life.
-His work was also portrayed in movies, television and video games, influencing a generation.
+Soon after Dune hit bookstores, Lanier was fired from Chilton Books because of its high publication costs (Dune was 412 pages) and low initial sales (it was not initially successful due in part to the book’s $5.95 price).
+Herbert went on to write five sequels in the Dune universe, as well as over a dozen other novels throughout the rest of his life.
+His work is also portrayed in movies, television, and video games—influencing generations.

 By the way, an original first edition in fine condition of Herbert’s Dune, printed by Chilton Books in 1965, is currently valued at several thousand dollars.